vynovikov/postParser/README.md

+# DataPiece

+DataPiece is the major object in context of application work.
+It's a pointer to mixture of byte slice and header.
+Application handles dataPieces and sends them via gRPC.

 ## Synchronization and ordering

 #### Application

-Application handles dataPieces using store methods Presence(), Dec(), Act(), RegisterBuffer(), BufferAdd().
-These methods are executed by workers in concurrent way and needed to be synchronized:
+Application uses methods Presence(), Dec(), Act(), RegisterBuffer(), BufferAdd().
+These methods are executed by workers in concurrent way and need to be synchronized: